WooCommerce Product Options 1

 Deciding whether or not your online store may benefit from advanced WooCommerce product options can be tricky.
 In the end, it really depends on how you manage your products and what choices you want to offer to customers.

 However, shops selling more customizable items will likely need to use a plugin to enable product options.
-Product options can also just generally be more convenient to use if stock management isn’t as important to you.
+Product options can also just generally be more convenient to use even for basic product selection – like sizes and colors.

-Do you have any questions about using WooCommerce product options?
+Do you have any questions about using product options in WooCommerce?
 Let us know in the comments section below!

 0 Comments